Hello. I’m a writer and composer.

 “Fabulously mysterious, with a lead character who leaped off the page.”

 Vicky Featherstone and Russell T Davies on Heartworm, winner of the Bruntwood Prize for Playwriting 2017.

-“Watching The Bullet And The Bass Trombone is the closest I’ve come to the experience of seeing Godspeed You Black Emperor! play live: it has the same long-drawn-out drones, the same careful build-up to sustained emotional crescendos – and again, the same politics, the same humanity, fear, and hope.
+“Watching The Bullet And The Bass Trombone is the closest I’ve come to the experience of seeing Godspeed You Black Emperor! play live: … the same careful build-up to sustained emotional crescendos – and again, the same politics, the same humanity, fear, and hope.
 It takes a long time for hope to emerge in ‘Bullet’, and when it does, it floods the dark room with sunlight: a magical, uplifting experience.”

 – journalist and critic Maddy Costa on Sleepdogs’ The Bullet And The Bass Trombone.

 “Harrowing, intelligent, beautifully crafted and deftly performed.
 And ultimately incredibly uplifting in an impossible-to-describe kind of way.”

 – Andrew Haydon, Postcards from the Gods, on The Bullet And The Bass Trombone.

 “A sum that is greater than its beautifully compelling and brilliant parts.”